JonathanYin/UCSD-CSE-Courses/README.md

 ### CSE 100 - Advanced Data Structures

 - **Niema Moshiri, Winter 2022**
+- Weekly PAs, with two projects due biweekly
+- Midterm/final are multiple-choice/short answer exams
+- **My Thoughts:** Great introduction to some of the more advanced concepts/data structures (red-black trees, hashmaps, disjoint sets, etc), as well as some very fundamental algorithms (BFS/DFS, Prim/Kruskal's, Dijkstra's).
+Niema does a great job at making the course intuitive and interesting, and all of the assignments/tests are doable, given you keep up with the Stepik readings.

 ### CSE 105 - Theory of Computability

 - **Shachar Lovett, Winter 2022**
+- Weekly homework assignments with groups of up to four students
+- Problems consist of drawing FSM diagrams, constructing transition tables, and writing proofs
+- **My Thoughts:** I've personally never taken CSE 20 or 21 (due to having taken the math equivalents), but I've been told the format of 105 is quite similar.
+Problems often involve induction or other forms of formal mathematical proof, which makes sense, as most of the course is theoretical.
+Some of the concepts in designing FSM and other automata can be useful in other classes (i.e. CSE 140), but Turing machines are only briefly introduced.
+Provides a nice introduction into how computing works and gets students thinking at a low-level, but isn't entirely necessary to modern software development.

 ### CSE 101 - Design and Analysis of Algorithms